What Is the hCG Quantitative Blood Test?

 quantitative test should be repeated within 48 to 72 hours to observe how the

 hormone level is changing.
-Certain drugs such as diuretics, promethazine, and

 possible to get a false-positive result if your body produces certain types of